Villa Makarska Veliko Brdo with heated pool (8)

 Property type: Villa with pool

-- Villa with pool is a consisting of four bedrooms and three bathrooms providing all modern comforts
+- Villa with heated pool consists of four bedrooms and three bathrooms providing all modern comforts

-- The ground floor is consisting of spacious living room with completely equipped kitchen, dining area and the bathroom
+- The ground floor is consists of spacious living room with completely equipped kitchen, dining area, bathroom and the storey room

 - On the first floor there are four bedrooms and two bathrooms.
 One bedroom has its own balcony with a view of the sea

 - Flat-screen, SATV, DVD player, Radio, Internet Acces

 - Air-conditioning in all rooms, Dishwasher, Washing Machine

 - Terrace, Private pool, Patio, Outdoor furniture, Sun loungers and beach chairs

 10 July – 4 September 603€

 5 - 11 September 460€

 16 - 30 June / 12 – 18 September 410€